skafos/TuriTextClassifier/README.md

 - `text_classifier.ipynb` - a python notebook with the same code as the above `text_classifier.py` job.

 Additionallly, there exist:
-- `metis.config.yml` - a file telling Skafos how execute the jobs in this project
+- `metis.config.yml` - a file telling Skafos how to execute the jobs in this project
 - `requirements.txt` - a file telling Skafos the project's dependencies
 - `save_models.py` - a helper module to save the core ml model to Skafos

 ## Further notes:
 - The data for this example is Yelp review data that comes from Turi Create's own static data sets and can be found [here](https://static.turi.com/datasets/regression/yelp-data.csv)
+- Note this job takes about 15 minutes to run locally using CPU.
+To decrease this run time, you can ask Skafos for more resources if you deploy this job to Skafos.
+To read more about this, check out [Metis Machine's documentation](https://docs.metismachine.io/docs/jobs-1)